 What was the purpose of the Living Water trial of sediment traps?

-Living Water is trialling sediment traps at a number of sites in catchments around New Zealand where sediment has been identified as a problem impacting water quality.
+Living Water is trialling sediment traps at a number of sites in catchments around New Zealand where sediment has been identified as a factor impacting water quality.
 When sediment (sand and silt) gets into waterways it can do significant damage to the waterway ecosystem.
-By covering the stream bed it destroys habitat and food sources for aquatic invertebrates, which are a critical food source for fish.
+By covering the stream bed, it destroys habitat and food sources for aquatic invertebrates, which are a critical food source for fish.
 Fish gills can also become clogged with sediment.
-Without the invertebrates to feed on the fish either relocate to other waterways (if they can) or die.
-Sediment traps have been trialled at Lakes Ruatuna and Rotomānuka in Waikato since 2016 to test whether they can reduce sediment entering the lakes.
+Without the invertebrates to feed on, the fish either relocate to other waterways (if they can) or die.
+Sediment traps were installed at Lakes Ruatuna and Rotomānuka in Waikato in 2016 to test whether they can reduce sediment entering the lakes.
 The sediment traps constructed at these two Waikato Peat Lakes are at the lake edge, intercepting feeder drains before they enter the Lakes.

 Who could use a sediment trap?

 Farmers and landowners, regional and district councils, catchment groups, river care groups, community groups, and iwi.

 A sediment trap is an excavated trench lowering the bed of a waterway.
 The size is dependent upon water flow; the faster the water, the bigger the trap required, as small sediment particles can travel a long way in fast flowing water.
 Sediment traps are usually kept shallow, to prevent bank collapse (which makes sedimentation much worse), and narrow to fit within the existing waterway channel, so farmers and landowners don’t need to spend time and money modifying it.

 What did Living Water learn from trialling sediment traps?